Lauv: 2019–2020: How I'm Feeling

-On June 24, 2020, Lauv released the Without You (EP), with tracks such as "Mine", "Dishes", "Love Somebody" and "Miss Me", a demo released by Lauv on SoundCloud a month prior.
+On June 24, 2020, Lauv released the Without You, with tracks such as "Mine", "Dishes", "Love Somebody" and "Miss Me", a demo released by Lauv on SoundCloud a month prior.
 The music video for the song "Dishes" was also released.
 Also worth noting is that all songs on the EP were written and produced during the early months of the COVID-19 pandemic.
 Six days later, on June 30, 2020, Lauv collaborated with Ellie Goulding for "Slow Grenade".
 Over the remainder of the summer, Lauv collaborated with many artists for a variety of songs, such as "if i were u" with blackbear and "Sweet and Sour" with artists Tyga and Jawsh 685.
 Most notably, Lauv, alongside Saweetie collaborated with Ava Max for the remixed "second" version of "Kings & Queens", which was released on August 6, 2020, titled "Kings & Queens, Pt.
 2".

 On October 10, 2020, in honor of World Mental Health Day, Lauv once again teamed up with artists, creators and experts from around the world as part of an effort to erase stigma surrounding mental health with a series of livestreamed conversations which can be found on Lauv's YouTube Channel.
 On October 13, 2020, Lauv released the single "Fake" with Conan Gray, a song where both Gray and Leff take swipes at fake people who pretend to be their friends although they betray and lie about them behind their backs.
 On November 13, 2020, he was featured on "Stop Crying Your Heart Out" as part of the BBC Radio 2's Allstars' BBC Children in Need 2020 charity single in the United Kingdom.
 The single debuted at number seven on the UK Singles Chart on November 20, 2020 – for the week ending date November 26, 2020 – and number one on both the UK Singles Sales Chart and the UK Singles Download Chart.
-On December 31, 2020, Lauv dropped the surprise single "2021" as a New Years Eve special.
+On December 31, 2020, Lauv dropped the surprise single "2021" as a New Year's Eve special.
 "2021" is a song that looks to the incoming year to be brighter and more hopeful than the current year the world had to deal with.
 Overall, the song welcomes the new year.